Storage

 3. Click Next.

-4. In the Provider step, choose the Provier Type using the following options:
+4. In the Provider step, choose the Provider Type and fill in the provider-specific options:

 Bucket name